eadali/ddcontrol/README.md

 Please Star me on GitHub for further development.

 ## PID Controller Example
+PIDController class can be used directly if the controller gains are already calculated.
+PIDController class is based on Thread Class.
+So it can be used as Tread.
+This features provides fixed PID loop frequency.
 ```python
 from ddcontrol.model import TransferFunction
 from ddcontrol.control import PIDController